 At Manor Road United Church, we work within our church and with other faith traditions to identify our own privilege, learn about what we can do to make our community, our city, our world a better place, and to put our words into action.
 Contact firstname.lastname@example.org to get involved.

 Helping those in Need

 With the support of our community, Manor Road dropped off baskets for shelter residents who are moving into their own homes.
-We will continue to collect donations and drop off more baskets in the spring.
+We will continue to collect donations and drop off more baskets throughout the year.

 The Hatch @ the Manor

 Volunteers from MRUC will be cooking take away meals for residents of our local shelter.
 Interested in helping out?
 Email Rev John Joseph Mastandrea at email@example.com.
 Our first drop-in will be on November 8th, 2020 from 1:00 pm to 3:00 pm.

 Supporting Area Shelters